Zvezdin/blockchain-predictor/README.md

 ### Generation of data properties

 Data properties are calculated from the raw data.
-They are features which can represent certain activity in a better way for the neural network.
+They are features which can represent certain activity in a better way for the deep network.
 They are generated for each course tick (time interval for which we have course data).

 To generate all of the available properties for all downloaded data, run the following command:
 ```bash